utdata/rwd-mastery-assignments/ed-special-ed/rubric-wb.md

 The goal is to find the answer to the following questions:

 - Which AISD campuses had the greatest percentage point change in special education students from 2015 to 2020?
+- Which AISD campuses gained the most special education students (count).
 - How many AISD schools are at or above the special education "audit threshold" of 8.5% in 2015 and in 2020?

 We will filter our list to focus on "Regular Instructional" schools to exclude alternative, disciplinary or schools part of the justice system.